espebra/filebin/README.md

 #### Cache invalidation

 Enabled with the parameter ``--cache-invalidation``.
 When enabled, HTTP PURGE requests will be sent to baseurl/path for every change to ensure content is invalidated on any frontend web cache.

+#### Client Address Header

+The parameter ``--client-address-header`` can specify a request header to read the original client IP address from.
+This might be useful if having one or more proxies on layer 7 in front of the filebin daemon.

 #### Admin username and password